Eddie: You surprised?

 Mr. Frank Shirley: I changed my mind.
 I'm reinstating all the bonuses.

 Clark: [the Christmas dinner table shudders, and loud gagging noises come from underneath.
-Clark looks to see where its coming from] Edward, what's wrong with the dog?
+Clark looks to see where its coming from and sees Snots choking] Hey, Ed, what's wrong with the dog?

 Eddie: [Looks underneath the table] Oh, he's just yakkin' on a bone.